wangkinga/wangkinga.github.io/README.md

 ![](./images/Overview/FlowChart.svg)

+## Motivation

+Digital Evolution

+- In the age of digital courtship, dating apps have become a central platform for romantic connections
+- These platforms' success significantly depends on the perceived attractiveness of users' profiles, impacting both match potential and user engagement.

+Profile Optimization Benefits

+-For individual users, comprehending what makes a profile attractive enhances their dating prospects.
+-For app developers, this knowledge helps improve user experience and satisfaction on their platforms.

 ## Problem Formulation

-How can we classify the gender of a speaker through their voice?

-- What are the key features to classify the gender of a speaker?
+How to become more attractive in dating app?

-- Which models can predict the gender of a speaker with higher accuracy?
+- Which variable most effectively indicates the attractiveness of a user on dating apps?
+- What variables demonstrate a strong correlation with the key indicator of attractiveness?

-## Highlights of Data preparation
+## Data preparation

 ### Remove Duplicate Data